 Next best bet is to MAKE YOUR OWN SOAP!

-We have the perfect opportunity for you: Check out this COLD PROCESS SOAP MAKING WORKSHOP at the Bond & Bangs apothecary in Asbury Park, Wednesday March 9 from 6-10pm.
-You will learn all the steps, safety protocol and the use of aromatherapy in this workshop presented by a clinical aromatherapist
+We have the perfect opportunity for you: Bond & Bangs apothecary in Asbury Park occassionally hosts a Cold Process Soap Making Workshop You will learn all the steps, safety protocol and the use of aromatherapy in this workshop presented by a clinical aromatherapist

 For more info on the benefits of organic soap check out this article.
 Or stop into Bond & Bangs apothecary.